My workshop provides historically based finished harpsichords, clavichords and fortepianos.

-My clients here in the arid Western United States including the Aspen Music Festival and Institute, BYU, Northern Arizona University, Denver School of the Arts and the University of Northern Colorado have had the advantage of purchasing an instrument made from wood that has acclimated to a drier climate.
-All case and soundboard parts have air dried for several years.
+My clients here in the arid Western United States including the Aspen Music Festival and Institute, BYU, Northern Arizona University, Denver School of the Arts and the University of Northern Colorado have the advantage of purchasing an instrument made from wood that has properly air dried for many years.
+Soundboards are built and installed in a climate controlled room taylored to your own environment.
 This insures stability of tuning and lessens the need for frequent adjustments to the action.
 You won't need to create a climate controlled music room just for your harpsichord.
+We've already done that for you.

-Over the past twenty-eight years I have built forty+ early keyboard instruments.
+Over the past twenty-nine years I have built nearly fifty early keyboard instruments.
 You may choose from several instruments including the French double harpsichord, Flemish single and double harpsichords, two Italian harpsichords and three clavichords.

 A finely crafted instrument is easier and more inviting to play.
 It allows you to be more involved with the uniqueness of early music performed on the type of instruments on which it was composed and to enjoy the varied and fascinating tunings of those times.